JayWu0512/SkillMiner/database/README.md

 [![Python Template for SkillMiner/database](https://github.com/JayWu0512/SkillMiner/actions/workflows/database-ci.yml/badge.svg)](https://github.com/JayWu0512/SkillMiner/actions/workflows/database-ci.yml)

-# LinkedIn Jobs & Skills Analysis
+# SkillMiner Database

-This project focuses on analyzing job postings for Data Analyst (DA), Data Scientist (DS), Data Engineer (DE), and Software Engineer (SWE) roles.
+This directory focuses on analyzing job postings for Data Analyst (DA), Data Scientist (DS), Data Engineer (DE), and Software Engineer (SWE) roles.
 The main objective is to identify the key skills required both overall and role-specific, and to explore the top hiring locations.

 By combining a structured data pipeline (Polars) with exploratory analysis and visualization (Pandas), this study provides insights into what skills are most in demand and where opportunities are concentrated.